Recurrence versus Transience for Weight-Dependent Random Connection Models

 In particular, if

-then the random walk $Y$ is recurrent. \end{theorem} We close this section by stating a few rules for calculating effective conductances, which are used in many instances throughout the paper. \begin{theorem}[Electrical network calculus, see e.g.\ \cite{LyonsPeres17}] Let $G$ be a multigraph and let $C,C'$ be conductances on $E(G)$. \begin{itemize} \item (Parallel Law) Replacing two parallel edges $e_1,e_2\in E(G)$ are by a single edge with conductance $C(e_1)+C(e_2)$ leaves the effective conductance $C_{\textup{eff}}$ unchanged. \item (Series Law) If a vertex $x\in V(G)$ of degree two and its incident edges $(x,y),(x,z)$ (with $y\neq z$) are replaced by a single edge $(y,z)$ with conductance $(C(x,y)^{-1}+C(x,z)^{-1})^{-1}$, then the effective conductance $C_{\textup{eff}}(v,w)$ remains unchanged (for all $v,w\neq v$). \item (Monotonicity Principle) If $C(e)\leq C'(e)$ for all $e\in E(G)$, then
+then the random walk $Y$ is recurrent. \end{theorem} We close this section by stating a few rules for calculating effective conductances, which are used in many instances throughout the paper. \begin{theorem}[Electrical network calculus, see e.g.\ \cite{LyonsPeres17}] Let $G$ be a multigraph and let $C,C'$ be conductances on $E(G)$. \begin{itemize} \item (Parallel Law) Replacing two parallel edges (i.e.\ two edges adjacent to the same pair of vertices) $e_1,e_2\in E(G)$ by a single edge with conductance $C(e_1)+C(e_2)$ leaves the effective conductance $C_{\textup{eff}}$ unchanged. \item (Series Law) If a vertex $x\in V(G)$ of degree two and its incident edges $(x,y),(x,z)$ (with $y\neq z$) are replaced by a single edge $(y,z)$ with conductance $(C(x,y)^{-1}+C(x,z)^{-1})^{-1}$, then the effective conductance $C_{\textup{eff}}(v,w)$ remains unchanged (for all $v,w\neq {x}$). \item (Monotonicity Principle) If $C(e)\leq C'(e)$ for all $e\in E(G)$, then

-\item (Short-circuiting) If $x,y\in V(G)$ are collapsed into one vertex and all edges are retained then the effective resistances between all remaining vertices do not decrease. \item (Flow-cut inequality) If $v\in V(G)$ and $Z,Z'\subset V(G)$ are disjoint and such that $v$ and $Z$ are disconnected in $G$ upon removing all edges incident to $Z'$, then
+\item (Short-circuiting) {If $x,y\in V(G)$ are collapsed into one vertex and all edges are retained then the effective conductances between all remaining vertices do not decrease.} \item (Flow-cut inequality) If $v\in V(G)$ and $Z,Z'\subset V(G)$ are disjoint and such that $v$ and $Z$ are disconnected in $G$ upon removing all edges incident to $Z'$, then

 \end{itemize} \end{theorem}